github-community-projects/org-metrics-dashboard/who-metrics-ui/docs/main.md

 >
 > `Open PR's:` A pull request is a request to make a change to the master code of the project.
 Open PR's are the totall of full request with open status
 >
-> `Merge PR's`: A total of Pull Requests that are completed into the code based of the porject.
+> `Merge PR's`: A total of Pull Requests that are completed into the code based of the project.
 >
->`Open Issues:`
+> `Total Fork:` Fork is copy of the current repository into other repositories.
+Total Forks is how many times the repository has been copied
+>
+> `Open Issues Median Age:` Median of how many days of all isues in days with status Closed.
+If the issue age is zero (meaning there are no open issues), we display "N/A".
+>
+> `Close Issues Median Age:` Median of how many days of all isues in days with status Closed.
+If the issue age is zero (meaning there are no open issues), we display "N/A".
+(Total Closed Age + 1 ) divide by 2
+>
+> `Issue Response Median Age:` Issues Response time must be greater than 0.
+(Total Response Time Issues + 1 ) divide by 2
+>
+> `Issue Response Average Age:` Issues Response time must be greater than 0.
+Issues Total Response Time divide by Total Issues